-Due to the Coronavirus public health crisis, the Asylum Support Appeals Project (ASAP) has issued a new fact sheet about asylum support and COVID-19.
-There are some people, whose “appeal rights exhausted”.
-Some of them do not currently have a fresh claim under consideration by the Home Office.
+Due to the coronavirus public health crisis, the Asylum Support Appeals Project (ASAP) has issued a new fact sheet about asylum support and COVID-19.
+There are some people whose “appeal rights exhausted”.
+Some do not currently have a fresh claim under consideration by the Home Office.
 They all may receive some support.
 They cannot now leave the UK due to the COVID-19 travel restrictions and the grounding of flights.

-The previous requirement to submit further evidence in person in Liverpool for consideration by the Home Office as a fresh claim is not available.
+The previous requirement to submit further evidence in Liverpool for consideration by the Home Office as a fresh claim is not available.
 Now the applicants can submit their further evidence by post or email.
-The applicant has to explain who he/she is, why he/she submits the evidence, why the submitted evidence amounts to a fresh claim.
-The evidence must be sent to the following postal address: Further Submissions Unit, The Capital Building, Old Hall Street, Liverpool, L3 9PP, or by email: CSUCE@homeoffice.gov.uk
+The applicant has to explain who they are, why they offer the evidence, and why the submitted evidence amounts to a fresh claim.
+He must send the evidence to the following postal address: Further Submissions Unit, The Capital Building, Old Hall Street, Liverpool, L3 9PP, or email: [email protected].

 From 25 March, the First-tier Tribunal does not list the face-to-face appeal hearings.
-Until at least 30 April, judges will carry out Case Management Review Hearings by telephone and decide whether the Home Office and appellant are ready to proceed with the full hearing a few weeks later.
+Until at least 30 April, judges will conduct Case Management Review Hearings by telephone and decide whether the Home Office and appellant are ready to proceed with the full hearing a few weeks later.

-Due to coronavirus, the First-tier tribunals will hold the new full hearings by video.
+Due to the coronavirus, the First-tier tribunals will hold the new full hearings by video.

 The Upper Tribunal has cancelled almost all listed hearings, even most of the Judicial Reviews.